Do you enjoy giving gifts to your Christmas students? I do!

 In 2014 I purchased them from Hobby Lobby in a package of 12 for $10.
 I’m not sure they still carry them, but I found them on this website for $20 for a pack of 3.
 Do some searching, though – I’m sure you could find something similar for cheaper.

 Ball jars are so easy to make look decorated with something as simple as a colorful ribbon.
 Be sure and include the directions!

-Consider recipes that are made with powdered milk so students only have to add hot water.
-Along those same lines, don’t do the layered-type cocoa mix where you have to dump the whole container into a pot to mix.
+Consider recipes made with powdered milk, so students only have to add hot water.
+Along those same lines, don’t do the layered-type cocoa mix where you must dump the whole container into a pot to mix.

 Will the Japanese Eraser craze ever go away?
 I would be surprised if it did – they’re just too cute!
 Students will love these grand piano erasers.

 Purchase a mixture of black and red and let students choose.
 Based on what my students chose, I would suggest purchasing 30% red and 60% black.
 Or if you want to keep it simple, just go for the black!